haiwen/seafile-admin-docs/manual/deploy_pro/migrate_from_seafile_community_server.md

 ### Get the license

-Put the license file you get under the top level directory of your Seafile installation.
+If the license you received is not named as seafile-license.txt, rename it to seafile-license.txt.
+Then put the license file under the top level diretory.
 In our example, it is `/data/haiwen/`.

 ### Download & uncompress Seafile Professional Server